 I have heard a lot of criticism in this House regarding the way in which the question of the backward classes, the scheduled castes and the scheduled tribes is being handled.
-I come from a district where nearly 25 per cent, of the population consists of scheduled castes and tribes.
+I come from a district where nearly 25 come from a district where hearly 25 per cent, of the population consists of scheduled castes and tribes.
 No doubt, much has to be done.
 But it does not mean that little has been done.
 Let us think of the Harijans.
 Are they the same as they were twenty-five years ago?
 Is the lot of the aboriginal tribes the same as some years before?
 Is the lot of the scheduled tribes the same as some years before?
 Tremendous changes have been made.

-Shri N. Sreekantan Nair: Their condition i_S worse.
+Shri N. Sreekantan Nair: Their condition is worse.